3 Pro Tips for Great Dashboard Design

-I make the point that understanding the greater purpose of why things need to be measured in a dashboard is not always aligned across all organisations/teams/groups of people.
+I make the point that understanding the greater purpose of why things need to be measured in a dashboard is not always aligned across all organizations/teams/groups of people.

 That means when we develop a universal view of a metric or division or campaign, it will mean different things to different people.
 That’s simply a fact of how large groups with complex decision-making processes work.

 To solve that in a simple dashboard is a challenge but to be aware of it and to make sure your design purpose is clearly communicated and reiterated across all levels is key.

 Remember that people are often afraid to say they don’t understand, or challenge a more senior team member on something in a group.

 *Tip one:* Design each view, metric, and module with a clear persona and revisit that with the group and individuals throughout the process to make sure it aligns – and don’t be afraid to challenge it/them to make sure it does.

 Dashboard re-designs are a great way to shine a light into all the dark corners of your reporting systems.
 You’ll see big scary metrics that have been coalescing in the dark for longer than you’ve been there.
 You’ll see thousands of little, insignificant metrics scurry out of the way when the lights flick on.

 This is a good thing.
 I’ve been told before that our dashboard whiteboard sessions are cathartic experiences.
 They get things in the open, force discussion about what’s really relevant and they declutter other reports and ultimately, inboxes.

 This is because we always look to question what is relevant, and then see if that stacks up against what else you can measure it against.

 In these sessions, I talk about real estate on dashboards as the key commodity in its design.
 When designing dashboards we need to make sure that everything that gets in there has a clear purpose and is hyper-relevant to the user.
 Every dashboard has limited space to be effective and you need to be respectful of the users’ time and needs.